DevOps-Realtime/test/README.md

-# test
+# DevSecOps-Pipeline-CI
-this repo is used for testing purpose
+This repo will DevSecOps Pipeline to Build &amp; Deploy the application